 - Plan for your future including: Emergency Funds, Vacation Funds and ultimately Retirement Planning

-If any folks are dealing with financial advisors or planners, ask them about what their Bimodal Financial Planning Solutions to plan your financial future, see how they react to that catch-phrase.
-See if they start using it themselves without asking for an explanation about it (that is a bad sign, they should ask for what you mean by that, before they start using it in conversation).
+If any folks are dealing with financial advisors or planners, ask them about their Bimodal Financial Planning Solutions to plan your financial future and see how they react to that catch-phrase.
+See if they start using it themselves without asking for an explanation (that is a bad sign, they should ask for what you mean by that before they start using it in conversation).